bruce30262/TWindbg/README.md

 For now it supports both x86 & x64 WinDbg.

 # Dependencies
-* Python 2/3
+* Python 3

-> For now the extension is Python2/3 compatible.
-> However since now [Python2 has reached the EOL](https://www.python.org/doc/sunset-python-2/), all the feature will be tested on Python3 from now on.
-> I'll try my best to keep this extension as a Python2/3 compatible project, however there's still a possibility that I might drop the support of Python2 in the future.
+> I decided to drop the support of Python2.7 since it has [reached the EOL](https://www.python.org/doc/sunset-python-2/).
+I believe the project is Python2/3 compatible, however there might exist some issues in pykd and can cause different behavior in Python2/3.
+Since now the project will only be tested on Python3, I strongly suggest using TWindbg on Python3 instead of Python 2.7.
+If you still want to use it on Python 2.7, feel free to fork the project and do the development.

 * [pykd](https://githomelab.ru/pykd/pykd)

 # Installation
-* Install Python2/3
+* Install Python3
 * Install pykd
     - Download [Pykd-Ext](https://githomelab.ru/pykd/pykd-ext/-/wikis/Downloads), unpack `pykd.dll` to the `[WinDbg Directory]\x86(or x64)\winext\` directory.
         + This will allow you to run python in Windbg.